A-Victory/Go-Book-CRUD/README.md

 From this web pp. it is possible to get a simple description on how to use Marshal, Unmarshal, Decode as well as Encode JSON

-For a better understanding as well as videos on databases check "Akhil Sharma" on Youtube
+For a better understanding as well as videos on databases check "Akhil Sharma" on Youtube You can use an API like Postman to check if ur code is working!!